seanpmaxwell/overnight/src/core/README.md

 #### Import your controller into the server

 OvernightJS provides a Server superclass which initializes a new ExpressJS application.
-The express object is accessed using `this.app`, which is a protected, readonly class variable.
+The express object is accessed using `this.app`, which is a readonly class variable.
 You can interact with this variable like you would any normal express Application created with `require('express')()`.
 The reason the controllers are not imported and setup for you automatically is the server is meant to be a place where you hook everything together.
 Suppose for example that you want to add the same database